CharlesSchimmel/mpd-notify-hs/README.md

 * Notifications on song change, play, and pause.
 * Automatic cover art detection
-* Updates wallpaper on song change (tiled or centered.)⇧
+* Updates wallpaper on song change (tiled or centered.)